 1. Takamine GD-30CE 12-String Acoustic-Electric Guitar (Cheap Pick)

-For under $500, you can pick up this 12-string acoustic-electric guitar.
+For the under $500 – $600 range, you can pick up this 12-string acoustic-electric guitar.
 It combines quality sound with a stylish design.

 The guitar has a 12” fingerboard plus solid-top construction and a Venetian-style cutaway.
 It has a rich, mahogany coloring that’s subtle but still attention-grabbing.